sahareitam/dev_ops_exercise/EXERCISE.md

 3. Submit:
    - Links to your PRs
    - Brief explanation of your approach
+   - Add Markdown files for any documentation
    - Any challenges encountered and how you resolved them

 ## Time Expectations
-- Estimated completion time: 2-3 hours
 - Submit within one week of receiving the exercise

 ## Notes
 - Focus on clean, maintainable solutions
 - Document any assumptions made
+- Recomended to use AI assistants for this work
-- Feel free to ask clarifying questions
+- No need to ask clarifying questions, create assumptions
 - Consider edge cases in your implementation